Unity-Technologies/MeshSyncDCCPlugins/Docs/en/MakeOptionalArguments.md

 # Make: Optional Arguments

-Following the steps in [Building DCC Plugins](BuildDCCPlugins.md) will build MeshSync plugins for [all supported DCC tools](../../Readme.md) by default.
+The build process is setup so that all MeshSync plugins for [all supported DCC tools](../../Readme.md) will be built by default.

-To build plugins for specific DCC tools, replace `[optional_arguments]` with commands described in the following sections.
+To build plugins for only specific DCC tools, replace `[optional_arguments]` in the [manual building page](BuildDCCPlugins.md) with commands described in the following sections.

 ## Maya